TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 log(y, 2)
 ```

-You can use expression as argument of a function:
+You can use expression as the argument of a function:

 ```
 z <- x * y